SeanTFarr/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG
 <img src=Images\linregres.png>

-- Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+**Q:** Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

+**A:** Both vehicle length and ground cleaarance appear to provide a non-random amount of variance to mpg

-- Is the slope of the linear model considered to be zero?
+**Q:** Is the slope of the linear model considered to be zero?
 Why or why not?

+**A:** No, the slope would not be considered zero because there is not a constant relationship between x and y.
+The P-value is well below the significance level.

-- Does this linear model predict mpg of MechaCar prototypes effectively?
+**Q:** Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

+**A:** With the R-Squared value being 0.7149, this model does predict the mpg of the prototypes effectively.

 ## Summary Statistics on Suspension Coils

-total_summary
+This total summary dataframe shows the mean, median, variance, and standard deviation of all lots.

 <img src=Images\total_summary.png>

-lot_summary
+The lot summary dataframe below shows the same metrics divided by lot

 <img src=Images\lot_summary.png>

-- The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.

+**Q:** With that in mind, does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?

+**A:** The totalsummary dataframe shows that across all lots, as a whole, the coils meet the design specifications of within 110 PSI(total variance = 62.29).
+However, when you break it down by lots, lot 1 and lot 2 are well within range at 0.98 and 7.47 variance respectively.
+But Lot 3 has an excessive 170.87 variance, well above the accepted design specifications.

 ## T-Tests on Suspension Coils

-T-test on all
+A t-test was perfomed to determine if the PSI across all manufacturing lots is statistically diffferent from the population mean of 1,500 pounds per square inch.
+Then follow up t-tests were performed on the individual lots.

 <img src=Images\t-test.png>

 Lot 1